-Phonics is a way of teaching children how to read and write by developing their phonemic awareness—the ability to hear, identify, and manipulate different sounds used in the English language.
+Phonics teaches children how to read and write by developing their phonemic awareness—the ability to hear, identify, and manipulate different sounds used in the English language.
 Children learn the correspondence between these sounds and the spelling patterns (graphemes) that represent them.
-At Little Ealing, we place a strong emphasis on the teaching of phonics in the early years of reading and writing in order to give all children a solid foundation for learning.
-Because not all words in the English language comply to the rules of phonics we also teach so-called 'sight words' by repetition and retrieval.
+At Little Ealing, we strongly emphasise the teaching of phonics in the early years of reading and writing to give all children a solid foundation for learning.
+Because not all words in the English language comply with phonics rules, we also teach so-called 'sight words' by repetition and retrieval.

-Phonics lessons at Little Ealing are taught daily from Nursery up to Year 2.
-The sessions are short, engaging and memorable with an emphasis placed on revising a previously learned letter-sound correspondence, learning a new one, practising this, and applying it to sentence level work.
+Phonics lessons at Little Ealing are taught daily from Nursery up to Year 1.
+Some children from Year 2 are also taught in phonics groups.
+The sessions are short, engaging and memorable, emphasising revising a previously learned letter-sound correspondence, learning a new one, practising this, and applying it to sentence-level work.

 What is Read Write Inc?

-RWI was developed by Ruth Miskin and more information on this can be found at http://www.ruthmiskin.com/en/parents/.
+Ruth Miskin developed RWI, and more information can be found at http://www.ruthmiskin.com/en/parents/.

 Using RWI, the children learn to read effortlessly so that they can put all their energy into comprehending what they read.
 It also allows them to spell effortlessly so that they can put all their energy into composing what they write.

 During the Summer term in Year 1, children nationwide are tested on their phonic knowledge.
-This test helps us to identify children who have gaps in their phonic knowledge and may need further support in Year 2.
-The test is low-key and we endeavour to make it stress-free for the children.
-Essentially, the children are asked to read 40 words from a list, using their phonics to 'sound out' the word and then blend it if they need to.
-Parents are informed as to whether their child has achieved the national expectation within the child's end-of-year report.
+This test helps us identify children with gaps in their phonic knowledge and may need further support in Year 2.
+The test is low-key, and we endeavour to make it stress-free for the children.
+Essentially, the children are asked to read 40 words from a list, using their phonics to 'sound out' the word and blend it if needed.
+Parents are informed whether their child has achieved the national expectation within the child's end-of-year report.

 The best phonics resources are ordinary reading books.
-Alongside the books, your child brings home seek out books that you and your child enjoy reading.
-Discuss words that present a challenge, breaking them down into their component sounds in order to read them if necessary.
+Alongside the books, your child brings home, seek books that you and your child enjoy reading.
+Discuss words that present a challenge, breaking them down into their component sounds to read them if necessary.
 Make sure you set aside quiet time for reading and enjoying books together.

 In addition to books, your child will bring home packs of words that can be decoded using their phonics knowledge.
 Practice reading and spelling these words.
-Play fun games with them such as thinking of words that rhyme.
-Finally, your child will receive a word fan displaying 'high-frequency words' – common words that appear very often in written texts.
-They are a mixture of decodable words (words that can be sounded out) and sight words/exception words (words in which the English spelling code works in an unusual or uncommon way, which means the words have to be learned and recognised by sight).
-The expectation is that by the end of Reception children should be able to read most of these words, and by the end of Year 1 they should be able to spell most of them.
+Play fun games with them, such as thinking of words that rhyme.
+Finally, your child will receive a word fan displaying 'high-frequency words' – common words often appearing in written texts.
+They are a mixture of decodable words (words that can be sounded out) and sight words/exception words (words in which the English spelling code works unusually or uncommonly, which means the words have to be learned and recognised by sight).
+The expectation is that by the end of Reception, children should be able to read most of these words, and by the end of Year 1, they should be able to spell most of them.
 Try to practice one word with your child from the list per day.